martintajur/Maverick/README.md

 * You need exceptional performance.
 * You need broad compatibility with standard hosting accounts that run a variety of Javascript libraries (such as jQuery, Prototype, YUI).
 * You want a framework that requires nearly zero configuration.
-* You want a framework that does not require you to use the command line.
+* You want a framework that applies strict variable scoping and access policies.
 * You want a framework that does not require you to adhere to restrictive coding rules.

 Copyright (c) 2010 Martin Tajur (martin@tajur.ee).